GutemaG/rails-budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse community
+I would like to thank Gregoire Vella whose design this application.You can see more of her work on [Behanse](https://www.behance.net/gregoirevella) and I would like to thank microverse community

 <p align="right">(<a href="#readme-top">back to top</a>)</p>